Custom Search

 Description

-Giant Maso Mastiff look like very shiny coated Old English Mastiffs, that come in a wider variety of colors, including fawns, grays, gray brindle, solid black, brindles, reverse brindles and apricot.
+Giant Maso Mastiffs look like very shiny coated Old English Mastiffs that come in a wider variety of colors, including fawns, grays, gray brindle, solid black, brindles, reverse brindles and apricot.

 Temperament

-Giant Maso Mastiffs are said to have the great size and lovable, gentle, disposition of the Old English Mastiff, with better maternal instincts, higher intelligence, and more muscle and the protective instincts of the Cane Corso.
-A gentle giant, self-confident, watchful, and patient dog who is gentle-natured towards his family.
+Giant Maso Mastiffs are said to have the great size, lovable, gentle disposition of the Old English Mastiff, with better maternal instincts, higher intelligence, along with more muscle and the protective instincts of the Cane Corso.
+It is a self-confident, watchful, and patient dog that is gentle-natured towards his family.
 Intelligent and dignified.
 It rarely barks, but it is in its nature to defend its territory and family.
 Calm, steady and docile.
 Good natured, but very large and heavy.
-Responds well to gentle, patient training.
+Responds well to calm, but firm, patient training.
 This breed loves to please and needs lots of companionship.
-Lives to please their owners.
+Lives to please its owners.
 Usually gets along well with other dogs.
-Good guard dog Protection training is unnecessary for this naturally protective breed.
+Guard dog protection training is unnecessary for this naturally protective breed.
 Loves his family and does not care to be home alone all day long.
 Fairly easy to train.
-They love children.
+It loves children.
 Masos have little to no drooling.
+The objective in training this dog is to achieve pack leader status.
+It is a natural instinct for a dog to have an order in its pack.
+When we humans live with dogs, we become their pack.
+The entire pack cooperates under a single leader.
+Lines are clearly defined.
+You and all other humans MUST be higher up in the order than the dog.
+That is the only way your relationship can be a success.

 Height, Weight